 - To encourage pupils to understand the wider applications and effects of information technology

-The IT Department is staffed by a subject specialist with experience in international commerce, and who brings practical experience to the teaching of Computer Science.
+The Computer Science Department is staffed by a subject specialist with experience in international commerce, and who brings practical experience to the teaching of Computer Science.
 The school has two well-resourced IT rooms.

 For full details, please see The Right Course.